Most people struggle when trying to remember abstract things like numbers, mostly because no one taught them how to do it.

 LETS PLAY A LITTLE

-Deciphering a full sentence to numbers, parsing every word.
+Deciphering a sentence

 I shot the sheriff, but I did not shoot no deputy...